-Q&A: What will be on the menu for the EU’s Vision for Agriculture and Food?
+Q&A: What is on the menu of the EU’s new Vision for Agriculture and Food?

-What is the upcoming Vision for Agriculture and Food proposed by the EU?
+What is the Vision for Agriculture and Food proposed by the EU?

-The EU’s upcoming Vision for Agriculture and Food can be seen as a blueprint that lays the groundwork for the direction of European agricultural and food policy over the next five years and beyond.
-Christophe Hansen, recently appointed as the agriculture commissioner, has described the Vision as a “shared roadmap for future initiatives”.
+The EU’s Vision for Agriculture and Food, published on 19 February, can be seen as a blueprint that lays the groundwork for the direction of European agricultural and food policy over the next five years and beyond towards 2040.
+Christophe Hansen, recently appointed as the agriculture commissioner, described the Vision as a “shared roadmap for future initiatives”.

-A brainchild of Commission president von der Leyen, the new roadmap will be built on the recommendations of the Strategic Dialogue on the Future of Agriculture, a multistakeholder forum launched in January 2024 (See the question below for more details on the dialogue).
+A brainchild of Commission president von der Leyen, the new roadmap was built on the recommendations of the Strategic Dialogue on the Future of Agriculture, a multistakeholder forum launched in January 2024 (See the question below for more details on the dialogue).

-As set out in commissioner Hansen’s mission letter, the Vision is to be presented within the first 100 days of the new administration's time in office and should focus on “ensur[ing] the long-term competitiveness and sustainability of our farming and food sector within the boundaries of our planet.”
+As set out in commissioner Hansen’s mission letter, the Vision was presented in the first 100 days of the new administration's time in office as part of efforts to ensure the “long-term competitiveness and sustainability of our farming and food sector within the boundaries of our planet.”

 How is the Vision relevant?